 Anti-virus software detects viruses and other threats to your computer.
 The software alerts you when it finds a problem, and either removes the problem from your computer or recommends further action.

 This is the process we use to verify the identity of individuals who log into online banking.

-This only applies to Windows platforms (XP, Vista), not Apple computers.
 The service should still work with older versions and less common browsers, although we can't guarantee your online experience and we won't be able to investigate any errors you may find.